The Monitoring > Resources Status page is your main view to track resources events & statuses, analyze & quickly handle

 By clicking on the Edit filters menu, you can manage your existing filters (rename, re-order and delete):

 When you click on a line, a detail panel opens on the right side to display the main information concerning the resource.
 This panel can be resized.

 Depending on the type of resource, the detail panel displays different information.

 The host panel contains the following elements:

-- Details tab: Detailed information about the host's current status,
+- Details tab: Detailed information about the host's current status.
+You can drag and drop tiles to rearrange them.

 - Shortcuts to the configuration, logs and report for this host.

 If an acknowledgement or downtime is set on the host, it will be displayed in the panel and the header will be colored accordingly.

 The service panel contains the following elements:

-- Details tab: Detailed information about its current status,
+- Details tab: Detailed information about its current status.
+You can drag and drop tiles to rearrange them.

 - Shortcuts to the configurations, logs and reports for this service and its related host.

 If an acknowledgement or downtime is set on the service, it will be displayed in the panel and the header will be colored accordingly.

 The graph tab enables you to visually display how the metrics evolve for the selected resource.